Table of contents

-- Name: name of the main map, or a submap, in the project
+- Name: name of the (sub)map in the project.

-- Root map: a column of checkboxes; only one position must be checked, corresponding to the main map in the project
+- ROOT: one position must be checked and corresponds to the main map in the project.

-- Mapping file: a column of checkboxes; only one position must be checked, corresponding to the mapping file describing relationships between the main map and the submap(s)
+- MAPPING: one position must be checked and corresponds to the mapping file describing relationships between the main map and the submap(s).

-- Map type: choose if the submap is a pathway or a list of downstream targets, or leave unknown
+- Map types to choose: the submap can be a pathway, a list of downstream targets or unknown.

 The images subdirectory contains static image files in .png format that will be displayed after pressing the Show overview button (see Show overview in User manual).
 Besides the images, the directory also has to contain a text, tab-separated file named coords.txt, describing links between the images and the associated network(s).
 The coords.txt file is a table with the following structure: